First successful replay challenge in Major League Baseball history.

 A couple of years ago the Sarasota Herald Tribune published an article about the real history of Hank Aaron’s first Spring Training home run.
 Today marks the 60th anniversary of Hank Aaron’s first home run in Spring training.
 Thanks to research by Matt Tavares for a book he published in 2010, we have a clearer picture of Hank Aaron’s first home run.

 Hank Aaron’s home run did happen in Sarasota, but it didn’t happen on March 14.
 It happened four days earlier on March 10.
-That is three days before Bobby Thompson broke his ankle.
-It’s possible that Thompson’s injury helped Aaron’s progress, but Aaron was in the lineup on the 10th.
+That is three days before Bobby Thomson broke his ankle.
+It’s possible that Thomson’s injury helped Aaron’s progress, but Aaron was in the lineup on the 10th.
 Also, it’s impossible for Ted Williams to have come running out of the clubhouse that day.
 Williams had broken his collarbone on March 1, and was in a Boston hospital on March 10.

 In 1954, the Milwaukee Braves played their Spring training games at Braves Field (now known as McKechnie Field) in Bradenton, Florida.
 It’s a short trip South to Sarasota.
 Payne Park was destroyed in 1990 and replaced with a city park.
 Sarasota is still home to Spring training baseball, but the new park (Ed Smith Stadium) is no longer located downtown.